An ability or a situation that prevents the use of items. If the character's power mostly comes from his or her items, this can be a serious

 - In Raidou Kuzunoha vs. King Abaddon, one possible bad result of the Luck Roulettes is not being able to use items.

 - In Super Mario RPG, Bowyer shoots arrows to disable buttons on your controller, thus preventing Mario from either attacking, casting spells or using items.
-Later, midway through the battle with Croco in Moleville Mines, he can remove the ability to use any items.
+Later, in the Moleville Mines, Croco will challenge you to a fight.
+After he loses half of his HP, he will steal all of your items, and you won't be able to use them again until you defeat him.

 - In Mario & Luigi: Superstar Saga, the Boos in Bowser's castle can steal command blocks from the brothers during a battle.
 Depending on which block is stolen, the brothers can't jump, use their hammers or use their hand powers for the next turn.